 - Product Performance & Improvement—IT program acceleration, group purchasing organization, customer insights, product strategy/development.

-DayBlink Consulting industries are highly varied.
+The industries that DayBlink Consulting serves are highly varied.
 The firm does not focus on a core set of industries.
 Instead, it serves clients of all sizes across sectors – from startups to the Fortune 100 to non-profits.

 DayBlink office locations are limited to the following 3 U.S. cities on the East Coast: